Violence Against Women Act

 The Violence Against Women Act (VAWA) has improved our nation's response to violence.
-However, not all victims have been protected or reached.
-VAWA 2013 will close critical gaps in services and justice.
+However, not all victims had been protected or reached through earlier iterations of the bill.
+VAWA 2013 closed critical gaps in services and justice.
 VAWA 2013 reauthorized and improved upon lifesaving services for all victims of domestic violence, sexual assault, dating violence and stalking - including Native women, immigrants, LGBT victims, college students and youth, and public housing residents.

 VAWA 2013 also authorized appropriate funding to provide for VAWA's vitally important programs and protections, without imposing limitations that undermine effectiveness or victim safety.

 Click here for a detailed analysis of VAWA 2013.